 Helping MN Parents Calculate, Modify & Enforce Child Support

-At Kennedy & Ruhsam Law Offices, P.A., we understand that determining an effective child support plan can be challenging.
-Whether you are the parent seeking child support or the parent paying this monetary amount, we will ensure your best interests are always represented.
+Our family law attorneys at Kennedy & Ruhsam Law Offices, P.A. understand that determining an effective child support plan can be challenging.
+Whether you are a parent seeking child support or paying this monetary amount, we will ensure your best interests are always represented.

-Our experienced attorney will help you secure the support your child needs and deserves!
-Call (651) 369-7749 to speak with our family law specialists.
+Our experienced child support lawyer will help you secure the support your child needs and deserves!
+Call (651) 369-7749 to speak with our family law attorneys.

 Our Eagan County child support lawyer can help parents: